-In GC, the temperature can be adjusted to change the equilibrium and thus the elution times.
+In GC, the temperature is adjusted to change the equilibrium and thus the elution times.
+Separations in GC are based on volatility because higher boiling point substances may condense on a column if the temperature is low, thus they are not eluted or take a long time to elute.
 Isothermal separations are performed at one temperature or gradient separations are performed where the temperature is ramped up during the separation.
-This allows both low and high boiling point compounds to be separated in the same separation.
+Temperature ramps allow both low and high boiling point compounds to be separated in the same separation.

+The readout produced by GC is a chromatogram that gives the signal over time.
+Peaks are observed for each compound in the sample.
+For each peak, a peak height and a peak area can be calculated.
+Peak area is generally used to make calibration curves and to calculate concentrations of samples in unknowns.
+The number of theoretical plates (N) is calculated from each peak to give a measure of column efficiency.
+A practical equation for measuring N is N=16(tR/W)2 where tR is the retention time of the analyte and W is the width of the bottom of the peak.
+N is used to compare separations on different columns.

 The flame-ionization detector is mass sensitive.
 Thus, the amount of signal is proportional to the mass of carbon in the sample, not the amount of moles.
 Compounds with more carbon give greater signals.
 The burning of carbon produces ions which are detected as a current.
-FID is one of the most sensitive, general detectors for GC with a limit of detection in the picogram range.
+FID is one of the most sensitive general detectors for GC with a limit of detection in the picogram range.
 The response is linear over seven orders of magnitude, giving it a large linear range.

 Procedure:

-Initialization of the GC.
+Initialization of the GC

-Turn on the Helium carrier gas and air and adjust the pressure gauges on the instrument.
+Turn on the helium carrier gas and air and adjust the pressure gauges on the instrument.

 Turn on the column oven to a high temperature (typically 250 °C or above) to bake in the column.
-Do not exceed the maximum temperature of your column.
+Do not exceed the maximum temperature of the column.
 This will remove any contaminants.
 Let it bake for at least 30 min before running a sample.

-Make a Methods File
+Making a Methods File

-On the computer, input all your desired values for a methods file.
+On the computer, input all the desired values for a methods file.
 First, set the autosampler settings.
 Set the number of pre-run rinses, post-run rinses, and rinses with sample.
 These rinses clean the syringe between different samples.

-The amount injected is typically 1 μ.
+The amount injected is typically 1 μL.
 A split ratio is usually set because injecting all of a sample might overload the column.
 If the split ratio is 100:1, this means that for every 1 part that is injected into the instrument 100 parts goes to waste.

 Input the mobile phase parameters.
 The flow rate is controlled by the pressure set.
 Faster flow rates lead to faster separations, but there is less time for the analyte to interact with the column.